 For exploring Gold Butte, you can’t beat the website Bird and Hike.
 I use this exceptional site when planning any trip to Southern Nevada.
 Here you’ll find a massive list of detailed hiking and driving descriptions for Gold Butte.
 Maintaining an extensive website with detailed descriptions, photos, and maps like this is a ton of work.
 A big thank you to Dr. Jim Boone for all his hard work and for sharing it with us!
 I appreciate his philosophy and it is what I try to model here on this website, “BirdAndHike.com is intended to encourage people to visit, learn about, and fall in love with the desert.
 While more people in the desert isn’t necessarily good, more people who love and respect the desert is good.”

 The Adventure Continues

-With our a brand new door module in our truck and covered under warranty (thanks Mesquite Ford!), it was time to continue south.
-We would be picking back up with our original California itinerary, but we had a few weeks to kill through the end of November.
-Join us for our next post as we settle in for a little familiar scenery at Lake Mead.
+Join us for our next post as we return to Gold Butte National Monument in search of some unique petroglyph sites.
 And don’t forget to check out our Amazon RV and Adventure Gear recommendations.
 We only post products that we use and that meet the Evans Outdoor Adventures seal of approval.
 By accessing Amazon through our links and making any purchase (even things as simple as toothpaste!), you get Amazon’s every day low pricing and they share a little with us.
 This helps us maintain this website and is much appreciated!